gigamon-dev/SubspaceServer/doc/additional-features.md

 # Notable Additional Features (not in ASSS)

-## Network module - reliable packet grouping
+## Network module - Reliable packet grouping
 ### Overview
 In ASSS, when reliable data is queued up to be sent, a reliable header is prepended to it it and assigned a sequence number.
 When the packet is to be sent, it may get combined **into** a Grouped (0x00 0x0E) packet.
 That is, the reliable packet can be placed inside of a grouped packet as one of the grouped packet's items.
 Grouped packets are a nice feature of the Subspace protocol.
 They substantially reduce the # of UDP datagrams needed to be sent.
 However, there is room for improvement in the algorithm ASSS uses.